 Silence.
 The tension in the alcove was thick and Hermione swallowed, suddenly feeling very small.
 Perhaps she'd just been imagining everything.
 She'd been positive something had changed between them the night Draco's name was called from the goblet.
-In fact, things had changed long before for them, the blonde just hadn't really come to terms with it until recently.
-They'd become closer somehow…
+In fact, things had changed long before for them, she just hadn't really come to terms with it until recently.
+They'd become closer.

 "And what," she asked coldly, "did I do this time?"

-"Everything," he finally spat, before glancing to his right at the empty hallway.
+"Everything," he snapped, before glancing to his right at the empty hallway.
 "I need to get out of here."

 "I didn't call you in here just to talk to you about the horcrux plan, Draco."

-"I don't know what prompted her to do this," she began quietly, inwardly preparing herself for another one of Draco's meltdowns, "But I think she's targeting you."
+"I don't know what prompted her to do this," she began quietly, preparing herself for his anger, "But I think she's targeting you."